chenyenchung/scbamsplit/README.md

-    -l/--umi-length: The length of the UMI default: 20) -r/--rn-length: The length of the read name (default: 70) -M/--mem: The estimated maximum amount of memory to use (In GB, default: 4) -n/--dry-run: Only print out parameters
+    -l/--umi-length: The length of the UMI default: 20) -r/--rn-length: The length of the read name (default: 70) -M/--mem: The estimated maximum amount of memory to use (In GB, default: 4) -@/--threads: Setting the number of threads to use (default: 1) -n/--dry-run: Only print out parameters
     -v/--verbose: Set verbosity level (1 - 5) (default: 2, 3 if -v provided without a value)
     -h/--help: Show this documentation